Are you thinking about passing up the dealership’s trade-in offer and selling your car on your own?

 After you’ve got an idea of what your vehicle’s worth, you can come up with an appropriate price.
 It’s best to stay close within the range of the fair market price, but you can also consider your financial needs too.

-Here are some guidelines to help you create a strong ad for your vehicle:
+Here are some guidelines to help you create a persuasive ad for your vehicle:

-- Give details: Buyers will be less likely to call if you don’t include important details like mileage, price, MPG, and condition.
+- Give details: Buyers will be less likely to call if you don’t include essential information like mileage, price, MPG, and condition.
 Be a step ahead of your audience and make sure you provide these details for them.
 If you’re comfortable going lower on price, simply mention in your ad that the price is negotiable.

 - Take pictures: You know what they say, “a picture speaks a thousand words.”
 And it’s true, especially in advertising!
 Be sure to include high-quality photos in your ad that capture every angle.